kittyshen/CatRescueSequel/README.md

 In this assignment, you're going to Sequelize the `cat` app you made this week.
 We've split this exercise into three different tiers, all with different tasks and expectations.
 Finish whichever tier will provide you with the most reasonable challenge.

-### Before you Begin

-1. Create a new folder called `sequelizedcat`
-2. Copy the contents of your completed assignment from last week.
-   * Remove the older git connection with `rm -R .git`.
-   * Then connect this folder with a new github repo.
-3. Run `sequelize init` to create the necessary files.

-4. **Note**: If for any reason you don't have a finished assignment for last week, no problem.
-Message the instructor, who will provide you will a skeleton file to work of for this week.

 ### Submission on BCS

 * Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!

-## Instructions

-Put in your best efforts to complete one of the three available challenge tiers.
-Remember to deploy your assignment to Heroku once complete.

 #### Tier 1: Sequelized!
 (Basic to Moderate)